snknitin/Product-Classification-Challenge/README.md

 ### Image Data

-Missing data is substituted with a blank(image of zeros in pixel values) All images are resized to (200,200)
-We can use a CNN(pretrained/using Image-Net/VGG) to combine low-level features (lines, edges, colors) to more and more abstract features (squares, circles, objects, faces)
+Missing data is substituted with a blank(image of zeros in pixel values) All images are resized to (200,200)  and i made sure that the channels are 3 and not 4 like in some cases We can use a CNN(pretrained/using Image-Net/VGG) to combine low-level features (lines, edges, colors) to more and more abstract features (squares, circles, objects, faces)
 The extracted local features must be:
 * Repeatable and precise so they can be extracted from different images showing the same object.